 Dog owners should always carry insurance.
 Most homeowner policies will offer liability coverage for injuries or damages inflicted by your dog.

-If you or a loved one is bit by a dog and looking for help, contact an attorney with experience handling dog bite incidents.
+If you or a loved one is bit by a dog and looking for help, contact an experienced dog bite attorney who has extensive experience in investigating and resolving dog bite injury claims.